 Location and Hours of the Mesa Municipal Court

 Mesa Municipal Court

 The Court is currently Open Monday – Thursday 7:00 AM to 6:00 PM except holidays.

 People ask us all the time, why should I hire a DUI lawyer?
 Well, are you ready for the years of penalties and fines that come with a conviction for a DUI in Mesa?
-If you facing a conviction for driving under the influence to seriously consider hiring an effective DUI defense attorney.
-Having a DUI attorney who knows the judges and has experience in the Mesa, AZ City Court will provide you the best possible opportunity to present DUI defense tactics that work and it will help to resolve your case quickly.
+If you facing a conviction for driving under the influence you should seriously consider hiring an effective DUI defense attorney for your case.
+Having a DUI attorney who knows the judges and has experience in the Mesa Municipal Court will provide you the best possible opportunity to present DUI defense tactics that work and it will help to resolve your case quickly.
 The penalties for a first conviction are still significant, and an initial charge is possibly the most important to fight because it sets the stage for any subsequent charges.
 An intoxicated driving charge based on borderline blood alcohol content levels can be negotiated much easier than a second or third offense, depending on the circumstances.
 Our DUI defense team has over 1,600 documented DUI victories in Arizona and has been successful in litigation of DUI cases in Mesa Municipal Court.
 We’d really like to hear about your case.

-If you need DUI Defense Attorney for Mesa City Court, call our offices at (602) 307-0808 to schedule a free consultation.
+If you have a pending DUI case in Mesa, please call our offices at (602) 307-0808 to schedule a free consultation.
 You can also use our secure form to send us an email.
-We also have information about DUI courts in the other cities that make up the Phoenix Metro area, see those here: Chandler, Phoenix, Tempe, Scottsdale, and Gilbert.
+The consultation will take about 30 minutes and we’ll ask you questions specific to your case.